juancarlospaco/faster-than-requests/README.md

 Functions do not have internal `try: except:` blocks, so you can wrap them inside `try: except:` blocks if you need very resilient code.

+- How to Build the project ?.

+`build.sh`

+- How to Package the project ?.

+`package.sh`